 We have thought provoking African non-fiction recommendations, including on history and Africa economics.
 African literature is increasingly getting the acclaim it deserves.
 If you are new to African Literature start with The Best Books on Nigeria.

 Elsewhere, Cambridge academic, Toby Wilkinson chooses his best books on ancient Egypt and Humphrey Davis chooses his best book of contemporary Egyptian literature.
 Journalist Philip Gourevitch choooses his best books on the Rwandan Genocide.
+For African science fiction Rosewater was one of our best Sci Fi books of 2019.

 Nelson Mandela was a most unusual and unusually astute leader, says journalist and author of Playing the Enemy, John Carlin.
 He chooses the best books to understand Nelson Mandela, who used forgiveness as a political tool, and South Africa, the country he brought peacefully out of apartheid.